taophp/newscope/README.md

 (These files live in the repo root; see them for design and contributor guidance.)

 Quick usage summary (for evaluation)
-1. Install and configure MyNewsLens (see `docs/SETUP.md` or `SPEC.md`).
+1. Install and configure Newscope (see `docs/SETUP.md` or `SPEC.md`).
 2. Add feeds or import an OPML file.
-3. Run the single MyNewsLens executable (or start via Docker Compose).
+3. Run the single Newscope executable (or start via Docker Compose).
 The executable runs both the web server and the background worker inside the same process and tokio runtime by default.
 Configuration can be provided via `config.toml` and environment variables.
    - CLI flags exist to control runtime behavior (examples):
      - `--no-worker` : launch only the HTTP server and disable background ingestion tasks.
      - `--worker-only` : run ingestion and worker tasks without binding the HTTP server.